Dizzy611/StreamStatus/README.md

 of trying to figure out how i did some changes. and those just kept going. i hope to merge this but i doubt they will.
-(mostly because i have no idea what i'm doing) one thing to note that i didn't realize is the resolution for the overlay is mostly based on the image size
+(mostly because i have no idea what i'm doing) one thing to note that i didn't realize is the resolution for the overlay is mostly based on the image size and for the earliest supported version of xammp(last one to have php 7.x) you'll need to use full path for the fonts. should be easy to figure out how to change my modlist. and where to edit the font/put the fonts/what font is needed.

 # StreamStatus
 My stream overlay project, designed for my Final Fantasy 7 streaming.
 An unholy combination of VB, PHP, and JavaScript.
 This project was originally developed to provide an interesting and eye catching overlay